-- 6+ Hours: Research: Two required appointments with a librarian and other research assignments. - 10+ Hours: Discussions.
-Please read the entire discussion thread and at the MINIMUM respond to one other student with an in depth comment.
+- 6+ Hours: Research: Two required assignments related to using the library, - 10+ Hours: Discussions.
+Please read the entire discussion thread and at the MINIMUM respond to one other student with an in-depth comment.
 Discussions are a very important part of the course!
-Some few bonus point are available for extra detailed engagement with other students or particularly useful and comprehensive posts. - 30+ hours: All other activities (quizzes about grammar and the reading you are doing, informal writing assignments, and so on).
+Up to 5 bonus points are available for extra detailed engagement with other students or particularly useful and comprehensive posts. - 30+ hours: All other activities (quizzes about grammar and the reading you are doing, informal writing assignments, developing graphic organizational aids, and so on).

 Please make sure you have time booked in your busy schedule for the work associated with this class.
-I would start out with (3) 2-hour sessions or (4) 1.5 hour sessions per week.
+I would start out with booking into your schedule (3) 2-hour sessions or (4) 1.5 hour sessions per week.
+You will then need to adjust up or down, depending on your efficiency and base skills.

 Attendance/Participation: Because writing is a skill that is only improved gradually and with daily effort, consistent engagement with the course material and online format is very important for your success in the class.
 You may be dropped, or receive an "F" for the class, if you become more than two weeks behind on your assignments.
 However, if you have a special predicament (medical, family, work), please let me know and we can probably work something out.
-This is negotiated on a case-by-case basis and requires a conversation between you and me.
+This is negotiated on a case-by-case basis and requires a conversation!

-In order to avoid being dropped for non-attendance: (or the online equivalent of non-attendance),
+In order to avoid being dropped for non-attendance: (or the online equivalent of non-attendance), you will need to log into Canvas EWRT 2 site at least twice a week throughout the quarter, and submit the required material for that week.
+Enrolled students who fail to complete ALL of the first week's assignments

-- you will need to log into Canvas EWRT 2 site at least twice a week throughout the quarter, and submit the required material for that week.
-Enrolled students who fail to complete all of the first week's assignments (approximately 8 hours of work) may be dropped unless they have contacted me and have explained their situation to my satisfaction. - Students missing substantial work, such as most of the assignments for a two-week period, or more than one major paper for more than a week, will be dropped from the course or will receive "F" for the quarter, unless there is an unusual situation.
+- (approximately 8 hours of work) may be dropped unless they have contacted me and have explained their situation to my satisfaction. - Students missing substantial work, such as most of the assignments for a two-week period, or more than one major paper for more than a week, will be dropped from the course or will receive "F" for the quarter, unless there is an unusual situation.
 It is your responsibility to contact me immediately if there are special circumstances that you would like me to consider.

 Late Work Penalties: Generally, in a face to face class, I do not accept late work.
 However, for an online class, the deadlines are not as critical.
 I am somewhat lenient on work being a day or two late (ie, don't worry about it).
-This 72-hour grace period applies to all assignments EXCEPT quizzes.
+This 72 hour grace period applies to all assignments EXCEPT quizzes.
 In addition, because student responsibilities such as illness, work and family can prevent students from completing work temporarily, I offer these extended "late work" opportunities: